iCliniq Logo

 1. Firstly, he must refrain from further exposure to swimming pool water or chlorinated water in any other setting.

 2. At this stage, using topical steroids is the best option but any creams containing potent steroids should be avoided.
-Hydrocortisone is likely to proven better choice.
+Hydrocortisone is likely to be a better choice.

-3. Once he feels and looks better, the same cream as described above can be diluted in a sequential manner to reduce the proportion of active steroidal agent and substituted by either a cold cream or moisturizer.
-This tapering may take up to and beyond a couple of months as the element of chronicity has crept in due to use of various preparation over the last few years.
+3. Once he feels and looks better, the same cream as described above can be diluted sequentially to reduce the proportion of active steroidal agents and substituted with either a cold cream or moisturizer.
+This tapering may take up to and beyond a couple of months as the element of chronicity has crept in due to the use of various preparations over the last few years.

 4. For symptomatic relief, he might like using antiallergic.